Recoil kicks from binary black hole mergers in GWTC catalogs: implications for retention and hierarchical mergers: Introduction

-In this paper, we present recoil kick velocity estimates for all events reported up to the GWTC--4 catalog~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2025slb} using a consistent analysis framework.
+In this paper, we present recoil-kick velocity estimates for all events reported up to the GWTC--5 catalog~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2025slb,LIGOScientific:2026ctl,LIGOScientific:2026wfs,LIGOScientific:2025brd,LIGOScientific:2025rid} using a consistent analysis framework.
 In addition, we compute recoil velocities for the 12 LVK intermediate-mass black hole (IMBH) candidates presented in Ref.~\cite{LIGOScientific:2021tfm} and subsequently analyzed in Ref.~\cite{Ruiz-Rocha:2025yno}.
-Finally, we include the recently announced events GW241011\_233834~\cite{LIGOScientific:2025brd}, GW241110\_124123~\cite{LIGOScientific:2025brd}, and GW250114\_082203~\cite{LIGOScientific:2025rid} from the ongoing second leg of the fourth observing run of the LVK collaboration in our analysis, bringing the total number of events and candidates considered to 183.
+Our final sample consists of 286 GW events and candidate binaries, including 53 events from GWTC--2.1, 34 from GWTC--3, 84 from GWTC--4, 103 from GWTC--5, and 12 LVK IMBH candidates, making this the most comprehensive recoil-kick analysis of GW sources performed to date.
+Beyond estimating recoil kicks for individual events, we also infer recoil-kick distributions from the population properties of BBH mergers reported in GWTC--3, GWTC--4, and GWTC--5.
+Using both event-level and population-level recoil distributions, we investigate the retention of merger remnants in different astrophysical environments, quantify the impact of recoil-induced displacements and dynamical-friction return times, and assess the conditions under which retained remnants can participate in hierarchical mergers.
+In particular, we show that remnant retention alone does not necessarily imply efficient hierarchical growth, as recoil-driven excursions from dense cluster cores can substantially suppress the probability of subsequent mergers.

 We provide the details of the recoil model in Section~\ref{sec:model}.
-In the following sections, we present the inferred kick velocities (Section~\ref{sec:kick}), and discuss their astrophysical implications (Section~\ref{sec:astro}) in detail.
+We present recoil-kick estimates for individual GW events in Section~\ref{sec:event_kick} and infer recoil-kick distributions from BBH population models in Section~\ref{sec:population_kick}.
+Finally, we discuss the astrophysical implications of these results in Section~\ref{sec:astro}.
 Our results are publicly available at \href{https://github.com/tousifislam/GWTCKick}{https://github.com/tousifislam/GWTCKick}.
+The software framework used to compute recoil kicks and perform the astrophysical analyses presented in this work is publicly available through the \texttt{gwGenealogy}\footnote{\href{https://github.com/tousifislam/gwGenealogy}{https://github.com/tousifislam/gwGenealogy}} package.